Mc-Zen/HT-Grouper/README.md

 ## Setup

+This is a quick setup guide for users that are somewhat familar with C++ development.
+Check out the [full installation guide](docs/installation-guide.md) for detailed step-by-step information on how to setup this code.

 A recent C++ compiler version is needed, supporting the C++20 standard.
-Using Visual Studio 2019 or 2022 is recommended.
+We highly recommand using Visual Studio 2019 or 2022 (note: not Visual Studio Code).

 - Check that you have Gurobi installed and registered a valid license
 - Download or clone this repository
 - Run CMake at repository level
   - During configuration, you may choose the path for the Gurobi binaries by setting the variable `GUROBI_PATH` (defaults to `C:/gurobi1000/win64`)
   - Generate and open project
-- The grouper algorithm can be found and run from the `ht-grouper` sub-project
+- The grouper algorithm can be found and run from the `grouper` sub-project

 ## Code example 1